AbstractSDK/cw-orchestrator/README.md

 to view the changes.

 # References
 Enjoy scripting your smart contracts with ease?
-Build your contracts with ease with [Abstract](https://abstract.money).
-Get started [here](https://docs.abstract.money/building-on-abstract/writing-modules/writing-an-app).
+Build your contracts with ease by using [Abstract](https://abstract.money).

 # Disclaimer
 This software is provided as-is without any guarantees.